If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 - Staff will liaise with academic schools to explain possible absences from classes

-- Notes for any missed lectures will be made available
+- Notes for any missed lectures will sought

 - Changes to the timetable and alternative teaching slots should also be considered if appropriate